ImplFerris/blog/content/blog/blanket-implementation.md

 tags = ["blanket", "impl", "generic"]
 +++

 While writing the RTC HAL chapter for the [Rust Embedded Drivers (RED) book](https://red.implrust.com), I needed to use blanket implementations as a design choice.
-Instead of explaining this concept in the book and clutting the book, I thought it would be better to write a blog post instead.
+Instead of explaining this concept in the book and cluttering the book, I thought it would be better to write a blog post instead.
 That's how i end up with my first blog post in implRust :)

 # What is a Blanket Implementation?